HaakonME/moodle-booktool_importepub/README.md

     "Site administration" > "Notifications" on the left and follow the instructions to finish the installation.

-General add-on installation instructions are available at http://docs.moodle.org/27/en/Installing_plugins
+General plugin installation instructions are available at http://docs.moodle.org/27/en/Installing_plugins

 ### Upgrading from an older to a newer version

-The plugins do not store any add-on specific data in the Moodle database.
+The plugins do not store any plugin specific data in the Moodle database.
 This means that you do not lose any data if you uninstall them, and you can upgrade to another version of the plugins simply by uninstalling the old version and then